OMR-Research/Smashcima/docs/02_models-and-service-orchestration.md

 ### Service construction in a model

-Now that we know how a service container works, we will look at how it's utilized within a model constructor.
+Now that we know how a service container works, we will look at how it is utilized within a model constructor.

 At the end of the `Model.__init__` method, there are these three methods invoked: